+Permit or licence Act or Regulation Related activities requiring a permit Relevant Authority

+Environmental Environmental Management Act, No 7 Required for all listed activities Ministry of Environment, Forestry

+clearance certificate of 2007 shown in Table 2.
+Requires and Tourism (MEFT)

+issuance of Environmental

+Clearance Certificate by the

+Environmental Commissioner.

-Permit or licence Act or Regulation Related activities requiring a permit Relevant Authority Environmental clearance certificate Environmental Management Act, No 7 of 2007 Required for all listed activities shown in Table 2.
-Requires issuance of Environmental Clearance Certificate by the Environmental Commissioner. and Tourism (MEFT) Exclusive Prospecting Licence Section 90 (2) (A) of the Minerals Act, No.33 of 1992 Written permission from the mining commissioner in the form of an Exclusive Prospecting Licence (EPL 7973) has been issued to date.
-(MME)
+Exclusive Prospecting Section 90 (2) (A) of the Minerals Act, Written permission from the Ministry of Mines and Energy

+Licence No.33 of 1992 mining commissioner in the form (MME)

+of an Exclusive Prospecting

+Licence (EPL 8050) has been

+issued to date.